-Pursuant to the Transaction, the Company, cancelled the inter-company debt owed by the Company's subsidiary, Hudson Greenland A/S ("Hudson Greenland' or the "Subsidiary"), to the Company and converted approximately US\$13.7 million, of the existing debt of US\$43 million, owed to the Lenders pursuant to existing loan facilities, into preferred shares of Hudson Greenland, thereby reducing the Company's interest payments substantially.
-The conversion of the debt into preferred shares of Hudson Greenland pursuant to the Transaction resulted in the Lenders holding approximately 68.9% interest of Hudson Greenland and Hudson retaining 31.1% interest.
-In addition, the Lenders were granted the right to each nominate one director to the Hudson Greenland board, which comprises two of the four board members (one of which being appointed to Chairman of the board), with Hudson retaining one member, and the fourth member the incumbent from Greenland Venture A/S, an investment company owned by the Greenland Government.
+Pursuant to the Transaction, the Company, cancelled the inter-company debt owed by the Company's subsidiary, Hudson Greenland A/S ("Hudson Greenland' or the "Subsidiary"), to the Company and converted approximately US\$13.7 million, of the existing debt of US\$43 million, owed to the Lenders pursuant to existing loan facilities, into preferred shares of Hudson Greenland, thereby reducing interest payments substantially.
+The conversion of the debt into preferred shares of Hudson Greenland pursuant to the Transaction resulted in the Lenders holding approximately 68.9% interest of Hudson Greenland and the Company retaining a 31.1% interest.
+In addition, the Lenders were granted the right to each nominate one director to the Hudson Greenland board, which comprises two of the four board members (one of which being appointed to Chairman of the board), with Hudson retaining one member, and the fourth member being the incumbent from Greenland Venture A/S, an investment company owned by the Greenland Government and holds 8 million shares in Hudson Resources Inc.

 Hudson Greenland also issued a convertible debenture in the amount of US\$10 million (the "Debenture") to the Lenders to provide funding directly into Hudson Greenland to ensure sufficient working capital to allow the White Mountain anorthosite mine to get back into commercial operation.
 The Debenture has a maturity date of five years from the date of issuance and will be convertible into preferred shares in the capital of Hudson Greenland.
 The Debenture does not bear interest and will not confer voting rights on the Lenders until conversion of the Debenture, in accordance with its terms.
+The Debenture may be repaid based on 200% of its face value at any time to the date of maturity.

-Hudson Greenland will use the proceeds of the Debenture for working capital to put the White Mountain mine back into production and general corporate purposes, as approved by Hudson Greenland's board of directors.
-Hudson retains the right to redeem the preferred shares from the above transactions to regain 100% interest of the White Mountain mine over the next five years.
+The proceeds of the Debenture are being used for working capital to put the White Mountain mine back into production and general corporate purposes, as approved by Hudson Greenland's board of directors.
+Hudson retains the right to redeem the preferred shares and repay the Debenture from the above transactions to regain 100% interest of the White Mountain mine over the next five years.

-Through a separate services agreement (the "Services Agreement"), Hudson will provide operational, logistical, sales and marketing support to Hudson Greenland related to all White Mountain anorthosite operations.
-This Services Agreement covers the majority of Hudson's management and operating costs.
+Through a separate services arrangement, Hudson's management and operating costs are paid by providing operational, logistical, sales and marketing support to Hudson Greenland related to all White Mountain anorthosite operations.